methodeboda/ictester/README.md

    - The display will show the test results for each IC.
    - Users can see which ICs are functional and which are faulty.

-4. **Stopping the Test**:
+4. **Settings**:
-   - Use the buttons to stop the test.
+   - **Battery Level**: Check the battery level of the tester kit.
-   - The system will reset and be ready for the next test.
+   - **ICs Ideal Readings**: For better understanding of the project, a reference IC of each type is included in the kit.
+The system compares the real-time readings of the IC under test with the ideal readings from the reference ICs in the kit.
+The settings page allows users to verify that the reference ICs in the kit are functioning well and not malfunctioning by comparing their real-time readings with the preset parameters.

 ---

 ## 🖥️ PCB Details